Opticos/gwsl/tutorials/manual.md

 * To fix the problem, go to Windows Settings --> Apps --> Apps & Features --> App Execution Aliases, and toggle GWSL off and back on.
 * Still no success?
 See below, you may have another issue.

+## GWSL firewall issues.
+This is covered in [Installing GWSL](#installing-gwsl).

+You probably are having firewall issues if Linux programs are complaining about "not being able to connect to display on (ip)".

+If this is the case, see [Installing GWSL](#installing-gwsl).

+For Windows security reasons, GWSL sometimes loses firewall access after it receives an update.
+You have to re-allow it.
+The old GWSL entries in Windows firewall can be removed.

 There is more material in the GWSL Source Github issues list.